clubfest/crooked-piano/readme.md

 * most recent
 * most played

+* Input lyrics and have the user correct it

 ## Marketing

 * post comment on youtube video that the gamified song links to